-The Board shall undertake an Asset/Liability study approximately every 5 years (or sooner if circumstances dictate) that evaluates the asset allocation policy in the context of projected actuarial liabilities and funding (contribution) practices.
+The Board shall undertake an Asset/Liability study approximately every 4 years (or sooner if circumstances dictate) following the completion of the Actuarial Experience Study.
+The Asset/Liability study evaluates the asset allocation policy in the context of projected actuarial liabilities and funding (contribution) practices.
 This is performed to assess the impact of changes in capital market behavior on the risk and return structure of the asset allocation strategy and the ultimate net cost of funding the benefits owed to participants and retirees.